Mao Zedong's cult of personality: Artwork

 Images of Mao's face appeared everywhere, from portraits in schools and government buildings, to street signs and wall murals, even small shrines within private homes were not unusual.
 Guided by Maoist thought, the contents of the propaganda were militant, with messages of proletarian ideology, communist morale and spirit, and revolutionary heroism.
 Simplistic in design and coloring, red was heavily featured and symbolized everything revolutionary, good and moral.
 Depictions of Mao often featured him as a benevolent father, bringing the Confucian mechanisms of obedience into play.
 Mao was frequently portrayed either leading or directing the masses, or looming over them like a demigod.
 His image was considered more important than the occasion for which a particular work of propaganda art was designed: in a number of cases, identical posters dedicated to Mao were published in different years bearing different slogans.

+Film in China widely reproduced Mao's image and voice, and served to gather the masses to celebrate Mao.

 The Great Four titles

 Emphasizing his ability to steer China's future, Mao was referred to as "the great leader Chairman Mao" (伟大领袖毛主席) in public and he was entitled "the great leader, the great supreme commander, the great teacher and the great helmsman" (伟大的领袖、伟大的统帅、伟大的导师、伟大的舵手) during the Cultural Revolution.
 This could also be influenced by the role Mao played in guiding the Red Army on the Long March to escape the Chinese Nationalist Party.
-The accounts by Mao and his followers during this time painted him as innovative, inspirational and strategically brilliant, as assessment at odds with the views of several historians.
+The accounts by Mao and his followers during this time painted him as innovative, inspirational and strategically brilliant, an assessment at odds with the views of several historians.